Docker security

 The role of the Kernel: Potential attack vector

 The Kernel manages its userspace processes and assigns memory to each process.
 So, it’s up to the Kernel to ensure that one application can’t access the memory allocated to another.
-The Kernel is hardened and battle-tested, but it is complex, and the number one enemy of good security is complexity.
+The Kernel is hardened and battle-tested, but it is complex, and complexity is the number one enemy of good security.
 You cannot rule out a bug in how the Kernel manages memory; an attacker could exploit that bug to access the memory of other applications.

 **Hypervisor: Better isolation?
 Kernel attack surface**